871234342/Homework-3/README.md

 # Homework-3 - Tiny Pascal VOC dataset

 This model is for instance segmentation for the Tiny Pascal VOC dataset.
-This repo is done with [this](https://github.com/facebookresearch/detectron2).
+This repo is based on [Detectron2](https://github.com/facebookresearch/detectron2).

 ### Hardware
 - Ubuntu 18.04.5 LTS